 Fashion antioxidant diets recede

-The reader of a variety of articles about healthy crops could easily get the impression that the world's largest antioxidant winner is somehow too much of the plants (and fungi!).
-Over the last few months, I have seen this way beckoning the pickle (" Lycium Plus is the strongest antioxidant currently on the market. " ), the slant (" Chaga has the highest ORAC index ever recorded for natural food! " ), Tea (Polyphenols!), Grenadier Fruit (" Pomegranate is the most powerful antioxidant of all fruit. " ), red wine resveratrol (" According to recent research, ActiVin is the strongest antioxidant. " ) who wants.
+The reader of a variety of articles on healthy crops could easily get the impression that the world's largest antioxidant winner is somehow too much of the plants (and fungi!).
+Over the last few months, I have seen this way beckoning the pickle (" Lycium Plus is the strongest antioxidant currently on the market. " ), the slant (" Chaga has the highest ORAC index ever recorded for natural food! " ), Tea (Polyphenols!), Grenadier Fruit (" Pomegranate is the most powerful antioxidant of all fruit. " ), red wine resveratrol (" According to the latest research, ActiVin is the strongest antioxidant. " ) who wants.
 When I read some indexes of the antioxidant force index, I was surprised that in that particular table the "spice" was a spice, and it was comparable to about 5 other spices somewhere around the marsh (I do not remember it, black pepper was not).

 As Davidov remarked ( Davydov2000es , p.
 378), "the future of antioxidants does not look too pink at present ."
 It has been shown that overeating with antioxidant vitamins or beta-carotene does not benefit (eg Rautalahti1997bdn , Teixeira2009adn ), perhaps with the exception of vitamin C. It has long been known that antioxidant vitamin A is poisonous when overdosed, later found to be carcinogenic.
 Now, even beta-carotene ( Rautalahti1997bdn ) is suspected, while related carotenoids lycopene and lutein are still only beneficial.
 The fact that a chemical is an antioxidant does not necessarily mean that it is useful to us.
 And since this article is a non-objective article, I would add that, despite the above, I myself have a good subjective experience with high doses of vitamins C and E.